No items found.

 You come to what you think is the final page, and put down your proverbial pen to survey your work.
 The story makes sense.

 But your worry may now be that the story makes too much sense at the expense of mystery.
-So you’ll want to go back to a few key moments to make them accurate and translucent – shimmering – to leave room for the reader.
+So you’ll want to go back to a few key moments to make them accurate and translucent—shimmering—to leave room for the reader.

 Learning the art of a great ending from Raymond Carver

 I like to perform these last checks while reading Raymond Carver on loop during the last week or so before I hit send.
+In my eyes, he was the master when it came to making space for the reader.

 I forget who passed along a copy of Babel’s Collected Stories to me, but I do remember coming across a line from one of his greatest stories.
 I copied it into the little notebook I carried around with me everywhere in those days.
-The narrator, speaking about Maupassant and the writing of fiction, says: “No iron can pierce the heart with such force as a period put just at the right place.”
+The narrator, speaking about Maupassant and the writing of fiction, says: ‘No iron can pierce the heart with such force as a period put just at the right place.’
 When I first read this it came to me with the force of revelation.
 This is what I wanted to do with my own stories: line up the right words, the precise images, as well as the exact and correct punctuation so that the reader got pulled in and involved in the story and wouldn’t be able to turn away his eyes from the text unless the house caught fire.

-—Raymond Carver, Where I’m Calling From
+Raymond Carver, Where I’m Calling From

 It’s the key to the mystery of a story, that space.
 It’s what makes it a living space.
 There’s a haunted quality to the endings of Carver’s short stories.
 A triple presence.
-Writer (or narrator), reader and the sense of being watched by another external presence of such power that sometimes Carver’s unfanciful characters fall to their knees.
+Writer (or narrator), reader, and the sense of being watched by another external presence of such power that sometimes Carver’s unfanciful characters fall to their knees.

 Carver writes to arrive at this mountain-top, a place of greater sight.